vitest-dev/vitest/docs/advanced/api.md

 If watch mode is enabled and the terminal supports TTY, Vitest will register console shortcuts.

 You can pass down a list of filters as a second argument.
-Vitest will run only tests that contain at least one of passed down strings in their filepath.
+Vitest will run only tests that contain at least one of the passed-down strings in their file path.

-The third argument is CLI arguments that will override any other test config options.
+Additionally, you can use the third argument to pass in CLI arguments, which will override any test config options.

-You can also pass down whole Vite config as the forth argument that will override any other user options.
+Alternatively, you can pass in the complete Vite config as the fourth argument, which will take precedence over any other user-defined options.

 ## createVitest